LeeKaiser/EXPERIMENT/README.md

-clone this repository and run EXPERIMENT_PROTOTYPE_1.0 file
+clone this repository and run EXPERIMENT_ALPHA_1.1 file.
+Currently only available in mac